Arriving in Tarifa

 Tuesday.
 Quiet Streets & Hot Tub Evenings

+By Tuesday, Chartrons had shifted back to its usual calm after the weekend buzz.
 I wandered in and out of the independent shops that line Rue Notre-Dame and Rue du Faubourg des Arts, both full of creative boutiques, vintage finds, and local makers.
 I picked up a small Bordeaux wall print, a keepsake for the road before heading back to the Airbnb for a full day of client work.

 Wednesday.
 Shopping Streets, Salon Days & City Buzz